How Do Acne Lesions Heal?

 According to a 2014 article in the Journal of Drugs in Dermatology, "Recent research has confirmed that inflammation is the hallmark of all acne lesions."1

-For example, whiteheads and blackheads typically have minimal inflammation and heal within 7-10 days without scarring, while inflammatory nodules and cysts have extensive inflammation and take longer to heal and can leave severe scars.1-2
+For example, whiteheads and blackheads typically have minimal inflammation and heal within 7-10 days without scarring, while inflammatory nodules and cysts have extensive inflammation and take much longer to heal and can leave severe scars.1-2

 The Process of Healing Acne Lesions

-- Step 3: The final step is a remodeling phase, in which proteins called metalloproteinases break down the extra proteins from the healing phase, so that the lesions heal without any extra skin tissue.
+- Step 3 (Remodeling Phase): The final step is a remodeling phase, in which proteins called metalloproteinases break down the extra proteins from the healing phase, so that the lesions heal without any extra skin tissue.
 We can think of this final step as a "clean-up" phase, in which the metalloproteinases tidy up the mess that was left behind during the healing phase.
 Depending on the severity of the original lesion, the remodeling phase can last up to several months.
 The degree of inflammation present in the acne lesion affects what happens during the remodeling phase, and that affects whether or not a scar forms when the lesion heals.
 Acne lesions with more extensive inflammation leave scars when they heal, while those with less inflammation often heal without scarring.3-4

 Acne Scar Formation

 Scientists believe that an acne scar forms as a result of two processes:

 - Inflammation: As we have seen, the more inflamed an acne lesion is, the higher the chance of scarring after the lesion heals.

 - Improper breakdown and/or production of collagen during the healing process: Too much collagen breakdown during remodeling leads to indented (atrophic) scars, while excessive production of new collagen results in raised (hypertrophic or keloid) scars.5-7